SchwarzIT/onyx/.changeset/unlucky-mice-ring.md

 ---
-"sit-onyx": minor
+"sit-onyx": major
 ---

-feat(OnyxStepper): update StepperAPI
+feat(OnyxStepper): update OnyxStepper API

-- stepSize: Defines how much the value is adjusted when clicking the +/- button.
+- remove property `step`, use `stepSize` instead
+- remove property `stripStep`, use `validStepSize` instead.
+User inputs will no longer be manipulated, instead an error will be shown
-- precision: Number of decimal places to show.
+- changed logic of `precision` property.
+Now determined numbers of decimal places to show.
+Is no longer the default value of `stepSize` property.
-- validStepSize: Defines step size fir valid/allowed values.
+- fix bug that decimal value is not displayed correctly when `precision` is not set